The screams of my alarm clock pierced through my mind.

 Think about it a moment, what do you fill yourself with?
-We all know that if we fill ourselves with a daily diet of Big Macs and Mountain Dew that we will feel sluggish, tired, unmotivated, and reeking havoc on our insides.
-If we filled ourselves with salad and water we will feel energized, alive, driven, and fueling our bodies to meet the demands of daily life.
+We all know that if we fill ourselves with a daily diet of Big Macs and Mountain Dew that we will feel sluggish, tired, unmotivated, and wreaking havoc on our insides.
+If we fill ourselves with salad and water we will feel energized, alive, driven, and fueling our bodies to meet the demands of daily life.

 BUT… food is not all we fill ourselves with.
 We also fill our souls, our minds, and our days.
-Are we filling them with things that will reek havoc on us or fuel our lives?
+Are we filling them with things that will wreak havoc on us or fuel our lives?

 I also came across a blog where a lady detailed her winter bucket list.
 What a wild idea.
-A short time framed bucket list!
+A short time-framed bucket list!

 Somewhere I was also hit with a rather ugly truth.
 A truth that kind of hit me hard and took me a few days to fully process.
 I read, or heard, or something somewhere that ‘we will not do everything we want.’
 It’s just not going to happen.
 You will not have enough time.
 You will not have enough resources.
-You will not have enough skill, nor education, nor talent, nor whatever it is you need.
+You will not have enough skill, nor education, nor talent, nor whatever it is that you need.

 I already knew that it was impossible to do everything, so I stalled.
 Just like a young child stalling bedtime, I was vigorously stalling the inevitable.

 I won’t do, have, or experience everything that I want before God calls me home.
-Time is one of the truest nonrenewable resources we will ever have.
+Time is one of the truest nonrenewable resources we have.
 That’s just the way it is.
 For all of us.